ganbarodigital/go_scriptish/README.md

 ### XargsCat()

-`XargsCat()` treats each line in the pipeline's stdin as a filepath.
-The contents of each file are written to the pipeline's stdout.
+`XargsCat()` treats each line in the pipeline's `Stdin` as a filepath.
+The contents of each file are written to the pipeline's `Stdout`.

 ```go
 result, err := scriptish.NewPipeline(